matter-labs/era-contracts/docs/l2_system_contracts/system_contracts_bootloader_description.md

 ### GasBoundCaller

 This is not a system contract, but it will be predeployed on a fixed user space address.
 This contract allows users to set an upper bound of how much pubdata can a subcall take, regardless of the gas per pubdata.
-More on how pubdata works on zkSync can be read [here](./zksync_fee_model.md).
+More on how pubdata works on ZKsync can be read [here](./zksync_fee_model.md).

 Note, that it is a deliberate decision not to deploy this contract in the kernel space, since it can relay calls to any contracts and so may break the assumption that all system contracts can be trusted.